JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 processes = [
     BasicRadiationBalance(),
     LinearOLR(),
+    ParameterProcess(α),
-    CO2Forcing(), # note that for default CO2 values this is zero forcing ]
+    CO2Forcing(), # note that for default CO2 value this is zero forcing ]

 ds = processes_to_coupledodes(processes)
+println(dynamical_system_summary(ds))
 ```

-This is a dynamical system from [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/) that is generated via symbolic expressions based on [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/), utilizing the process-based approach of [ProcessBasedModelling.jl](https://juliadynamics.github.io/ProcessBasedModelling.jl/stable/).
+The output is a dynamical system from [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/) that is generated via symbolic expressions based on [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/), utilizing the process-based approach of [ProcessBasedModelling.jl](https://juliadynamics.github.io/ProcessBasedModelling.jl/stable/).

 As the dynamical system is made by symbolic expressions, these can be
 obtained back at any time: